kube-aws/kube-spot-termination-notice-handler/README.md

 ## Building against a specific version of Kubernetes

-Run `KUBE_VERSION=<your disired k8s version> make build` to specify the version number of k8s/kubectl.
+Run `KUBE_VERSION=<your desired k8s version> make build` to specify the version number of k8s/kubectl.

 ## Slack Notifications
 Introduced in version 0.9.2 of this application, you are able to setup a Slack incoming web hook in order to send slack notifications to a channel, notifying the users that an instance has been terminated.

 Incoming WebHooks require that you set the SLACK_URL environmental variable as part of your PodSpec.

 The URL should look something like: https://hooks.slack.com/services/T67UBFNHQ/B4Q7WQM52/1ctEoFjkjdjwsa22934